wizelineacademy/typesctipt-for-nodejs/README.md

 Based on the self-study material and live session covered until this deliverable, we suggest you perform the following:

 - Configure the `npm` project
-- Cofnigure the TypeScript project
+- Configure the TypeScript project
 - Create the application main entry point
 - Create the HTTP server
 - Load configurations from `.env` file.

 ### Second Deliverable (due November 27th 23:59PM)